-- The objectives of the production program in the UNC School of Theatre Arts and Dance are as follows: - To provide students with pre-professional training in audition and performance techniques that will serve them as creative artists upon graduation. - To provide its students a high quality production experience that focuses on developing artistic, technical, and critical thinking skills. - To explore the human condition through a wide variety of genres, styles, and historical periods during a four-year cycle.
-(Greek, restoration, Shakespeare and his contemporaries, Moliere/Commedia dell'Arte, American psychological realism, American musical theatre, musical revue/cabaret, male and female contemporary playwrights, playwrights of color, Shaw, Chekhov, Ibsen, Coward, Pinter, Stoppard, Shaffer, and other European masters, Miller, Albee, Williams, O'Neill, Simon and other American masters, non-western theatre, American classics, British farce, movement pieces, new works, etc.) - To provide professional preparation for careers in the theatrical and performing arts. - To contribute to the cultural and political-social life of the University and the residents of Northern Colorado.

-- To provide its audiences with theatrical experiences that are emotional and intellectually engaging, thought provoking, passionate, immediate, and entertaining. - To explore performances from a diverse range of authors in regard to race/ethnicity, nationality, creed, gender, sexual orientation, and age. - The Play Selection Team will address as many of these objectives as is feasible within a fouryear cycle.
+- Objectives The objectives of the production program in the UNC School of Theatre Arts and Dance are as follows: - To provide students with pre-professional training in audition and performance techniques that will serve them as creative artists upon graduation. - To provide its students a high-quality production experience that focuses on developing artistic, technical, and critical thinking skills. - To explore the human condition through a wide variety of genres, styles, and historical periods during a four-year cycle. - To provide professional preparation for careers in the theatrical and performing arts. - To contribute to the cultural and political-social life of the University and the residents of Northern Colorado. - To provide its audiences with theatrical experiences that are emotional and intellectually engaging, thought provoking, passionate, immediate, and entertaining. - To explore performances from a diverse range of authors in regard to race/ethnicity, nationality, creed, gender, sexual orientation, and age. - The Play Selection Team will address as many of these objectives as is feasible within a fouryear cycle.

-Selection Criteria
+• Selection Criteria

-- Literary/artistic quality - Balance and variety in genre, style, period acting opportunities/challenges Casting Opportunities (male/female ratio) (non-traditional casting) - Design opportunities/challenges - Production costs (financial/human resources) - Theatre for Young Audiences touring and on-campus opportunities - Educational value/audience development - CPVA calendar schedule - Special requirements (guest artists, additional rehearsal time, double casting, touring, unusual technical elements, etc.) - Selections that are in line with Theatre in Film - Audience development potential
+- Literary/artistic quality - Balance and variety in genre, style, period acting opportunities/challenges Casting Opportunities (male/female ratio) (non-traditional casting) - Design opportunities/challenges - Production costs (financial/human resources) - Theatre for Young Audiences touring and on-campus opportunities

+- Educational value/audience development

+- CPVA calendar schedule

+- Special requirements (guest artists, additional rehearsal time, double casting, touring, unusual technical elements, etc.)

+- Selections that are in line with Theatre in Film

+- Audience development potential